-Silent legend Charlie Chaplin takes satirical aim at Hitler and the Nazis as he takes on the roles of Hynkl, dictator of Tomania and a Jewish barber.
-The barber has suffered memory loss since World War One and returns to the ghetto to discover the oppression that had been brought down upon his people by the man with whom he shares a more than passing resemblance.
+Silent legend Charlie Chaplin takes satirical aim at Hitler and the Nazis in a dual role as Hynkl, dictator of Tomania, and a Jewish barber.
+The barber has suffered memory loss since World War One and returns to the ghetto to discover the oppression brought upon his people by the man with whom he shares a more than passing resemblance.
 And it’s also an uproariously funny comedy.

 I have reviewed, I think, over 100 films in my life, and this is the first I can truly describe as perfect.
 Written and directed by Chaplin in 1940, it’s fair to say this strikes while the iron is hot even if the topic of Nazi Germany and the oppression of Jews is far from the most obvious source of comedic material.
 One could even be forgiven for thinking this an impossible task, and Chaplin himself admitted he wouldn’t have made the film if he’d know the extent of the Nazis’ crimes.
 Yet he succeeds in making a brilliant comedy nonetheless, while never seeming unsympathetic to the Nazis’ victims.

 The amount of slapstick in this film could give the impression of being mere clowning around, but Chaplin shows that making a hated historical figure look ridiculous is an art form.
 The physical comedy here is second-to-none, packing almost every scene with hilarious, ridiculous movement.
 But it’s also amazingly written, with the dialogue getting as many laughs as the slapstick, mixed with a smattering of serious moments that capture the brutality of the conflict.
 Most of the film deals with issues that should either be hard to watch or completely distasteful, but Chaplin manages to be funny yet compassionate, and even moving.